hackergrrl/git-ssb-intro/README.md

 ## Installing scuttlebot

-First you'll need to install [node and npm](https://nodejs.org).
+First you'll need to install [node and npm](https://nodejs.org), try [nvm](https://github.com/creationix/nvm) for it's ease and elegance.

-Once you've done that, follow [these instructions](https://ssbc.github.io/patchwork/) to install Patchwork, a nice front-end that also packages a Scuttlebot server.
+Once you've done that, follow the [ instructions here](https://www.scuttlebutt.nz/) to install Patchwork, a nice front-end that also packages a Scuttlebot server.
 This involves getting an "invite" to the scuttlebot network.
 This isn't a strict requirement, but an invite means you'll have other peers willing to share your log around the network, which is necessary for git-ssb to be useful.
-Stop by #scuttlebutt on Freenode via IRC and ask for an invite -- there are many folks who are happy to provide them.
+Check the list of pubs with [open invites](https://github.com/ssbc/scuttlebot/wiki/Pub-Servers), or stop by #scuttlebutt on Freenode via IRC.

-If nobody on IRC is around or you'd like to just get going to the good part, here is an invite code that'll work for the first 15 users who follow this
+Here is an invite code that'll work for the first 15 users who follow this
 exercise:

 ```